 Andrew has been cast in a new role.
 According to Deadline, Gia Coppola has cast him in her new movie ‘Mainstream’.

 After making her directorial debut on Palo Alto, Gia Coppola is set to direct and co-write Mainstream as her followup.
 Andrew Garfield, Maya Hawke, Nat Wolff and Jason Schwartzman have been set to star in an eccentric love triangle and cautionary tale of preserving your identity within the fast-moving internet age.
 Coppola wrote the script with Tom Stuart, with filming to get underway at year’s end.

-According to Collider, ‘Under the Silver Lake’ has been pushed back to December 7.
-It was originally set to release this month.
+According to IndieWire, ‘Under the Silver Lake’ has sadly been pushed back yet again.
+This time to April 19, 2019.